Data Collection Methods

 Which of the following statements are true?

-I. A sample survey is an example of an experimental study.
+I. A sample survey is a type of experiment.

 II.
 An observational study requires fewer resources than an experiment.